Nourishing Winter Vegetable Curry

 Red lentils help thicken the curry, giving it a dahl-like consistency.
 These also adding a good dose of fibre, which will make this curry even more filling.

-Chicken and beef are great additions to this curry if you’re looking to add some meat.
+Chicken is a great additions to this curry if you’re looking to add some meat.

 The addition of this protein rich pseudo grain is delicious and will thicken the curry up a bit too.